approov/react-native-cert-pinner/README.md

 #### Updates

-To update the certificate pins, edit the configuration file, regenerate the native sources, and rebuild teh app.
+To update the certificate pins, edit the configuration file, regenerate the native sources, and rebuild the app.

-Note, there is no way to update the pin sets from javascript at runtime.
+Note, there is no way to update the pin sets from javascript while the app is running.

 ### Certificate Security